 ‘Lighting the fire within them’:

 My job, whether it is at Bank of Ireland or be it in Tipperary is to light the fire inside in them and not underneath them.
-And that’s because, you know, you might you might get the dressing room speech right every now and again where you can give a bit of a bit of a call to arms and rally the troops and do a bit of roaring and balling, but ultimately, you’ll get spun out of that fairly quick and so will they.
+And that’s because, you know, you might get the dressing room speech right every now and again where you can give a bit of a bit of a call to arms and rally the troops and do a bit of roaring and balling, but ultimately, you’ll get spun out of that fairly quick and so will they.
 So I think it’s [about] trying to find what makes them tick.
-And how can you get that burning passion they have inside them and if you can light the fire inside them that’s where you really get to see the real player or the real team player coming through.
+And how can you get that burning passion they have inside them, and that’s where you really get to see the real team player coming through.

 Integrating data and analytics with culture: